Yandé Island: Description

 The island is about 6 km long by 4 km wide with a maximum height of 300 m.
 It is formed of peridotites and has a rugged terrain with steep slopes and rocky coasts.
 The eastern and northern coast has steep cliffs and small sandy bays located at valley outlets.
 The west coast has gentler topography with a fringing reef enclosing a lagoon with coastal mangroves.
 Much of the island is covered with scrub vegetation, but there are areas of dry forest and niaouli.

 Important Bird Area

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of red-bellied fruit doves, white-bellied goshawks, grey-eared honeyeaters, New Caledonian myzomelas, fan-tailed gerygones, New Caledonian whistlers, long-tailed trillers, Melanesian flycatchers, green-backed white-eyes and striated starlings.
-The island is also home to the only known population of the island thrush subspecies Turdus poliocephalus xanthopus.
+The island is also one of only two known locations where the New Caledonian island thrush is currently found, the other being Néba Island.